dfedyachkina/language-quiz/README.md

 The primary functions used on this application are:

 - `clear()`
     - Clear the terminal.
 - `get_username()`
-    - Get a username from user.
+    - Get a username from the user.
 - `validate_username()`
-    - Validate if the user created the username which meets requirements.
+    - Validate if the user created the username that meets requirements.
 - `user_action()`
-    - Show options of actionns to the user and get a number of actiopn from user.
+    - Show options of actions to the user and get a number of actions from the user.
 - `validate_user_action()`
-    - Validate the input for action from user.
+    - Validate the input for action from the user.
 - `start_quiz()`
     - Show options of languages.
 - `validate_lan_answer()`
-    -  Validate the user's input for choose language question.
+    -  Validate the user's input for the choose language question.
 - `show_questions()`
-    - Show the questions of the chosen language's quiz, gets the username's answers and calculate the score.
+    - Show the questions of the chosen language's quiz, get the username's answers, and calculate the score.
 - `validate_answer()`
     -  Validate the user's inputs for quiz answers.
 - `end_quiz()`
-    -  Didplays the result of quiz.
+    -  Displays the result of the quiz.
 - `add_score_to_score_sheet()`
-    -  Add user's score to the score worksheet and ask a user if he would like to see the whole score table.
+    - Add the user's score to the score worksheet and ask a user if he would like to see the whole score table.
 - `validate_answer_yes_no()`
-    -  Validate user's input for the question where is answer yes or no
+     - Validate the user's input for the question where is answer yes or no
 - `show_score()`
     -  Shows the whole score table.
 - `exit_program()`
-    -  Display bye message and and the program.
+    -  Display bye message and stops the program.
 - `main()`
     - Run all program functions.

 ### Imports